rh9891/PlanetPizza/README.md

 ```
 GIVEN a landing page for a pizza restaurant
 WHEN I click on the hamburger menu icon
-THEN I will see a navigation menu with options for various sections
+THEN I will see a navigation menu with options for various sections.

 GIVEN a website with a menu
 WHEN I click on a menu item
-THEN I will be directed to the section with more information about that item
+THEN I will be directed to the section with more information about that item.

 GIVEN the option to change the theme
 WHEN I toggle the theme button
-THEN the website will switch between dark and light modes
+THEN the website will switch between dark and light modes.

+GIVEN that I scroll down the page
+WHEN I scroll past a certain point
+THEN a scroll-up button will appear allowing me to quickly return to the top with a smooth scroll.
 ```

 ## Preview of Planet Pizza